guyzmo/event-source-library/README.rst

     Python Event Source Library

     (c) 2012 Bernard Pratz
-    Patches by Ian Whyman and Коренберг Марк
+    Patches by Ian Whyman, Коренберг Марк and Max Suraev

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.